sarah-thomens/linux-server-config-project/README.md

 	* `sudo apt-get install postgresql postgresql-contrib`
 2. Check to make sure no remote connections are allowed, this is the default
 	* `sudo nano /etc/postgresql/9.5/main/pg_hba.conf`
-	* Edit to look like this:
+	* Edit to look like this, if needed (ignore all comment lines):
 		```
 		local   all             postgres                                peer
 		local   all             all                                     peer